Rating: ![]()

 Sol Bianca (and its sequel) is a well done but less sleazy version of the same sort of thing.
 For a similar feel with a very different setting, try Cutey Honey.
 Be warned that the other of Urushihara's animated features, the Legend of Lemnear, did not fare as well as this one.
 Though the formula is the same, the feel is sleazier, and it's just a lot less fun.

 The DVD is a quality ADV production: sharp video, nice audio in both languages, and subtitles for just the songs or everything, plus a nice gallery of sketches and storyboards.
-It also (whether this is a good thing or bad) shamelessly panders to the audience Plastic Little was written for: it features what may be the world's first "Jiggle Counter," a menu-selectable feature that will cause a small counter to appear in the top corner of the screen at appropriate moments.
+It also (whether this is a good thing or bad) shamelessly panders to the audience Plastic Little is targeted at: It features what may be the world's first "Jiggle Counter," a menu-selectable feature that pops up a small counter in the top corner of the screen at appropriate moments.
 Tasteless in the extreme, but I had to admit pretty funny if you watch it with the right mindset (and group of jeering/leering friends).

 Appropriately rated 17+ by ADV, for a lot of nudity and some relatively graphic violence.